dhirajko/Web_Socket_ChatApp/README.md

 > clone the repo
 > npm install
 > node index.js or nodemon
-> go to localhost:3000 from two diffent browser and enjoy chating
+> go to localhost:3000 from two different browser and enjoy chating

 ```